wang-yitao/wang-yitao.github.io/_posts/2023-05-06-manage-website.md

 ---

-With the expansion of internet and social media, the digital presence becomes increasingly important for professionals in all spheres.
+Nowadays the digital presence becomes increasingly important for professionals in all spheres.
 It's undeniable that the ones who can reach higher and wider visibility online control more power and opportunities.
 Fortunately, there are many available and convenient options out there to fast build the website easily from scratch, such as [Wix](https://www.wix.com/), [WordPress](https://wordpress.com/), [Weebly](https://www.weebly.com/), *etc*.

 However, as a control freak and a nerd who loves elegant and neat solutions to every problem and likes to present (~~show off~~) their coding skills, the GUI options are not an option, and having a static and minimalist [jekyll](https://jekyllrb.com/) website as a platform to showcase the work and idea is almost **the most popular and professional choice**.
 (You can simply google how other programmers, engineers, and scientists build their sites.)